 Louis Armstrong – “West End Blues”

-This recording is considered one of the most important performances in jazz history.
-Armstrong’s powerful tone and expressive solo show why he is regarded as one of the most influential famous trumpet players of all time.Miles Davis – “So What” (Kind of Blue album)
+This performance is considered one of the most important in jazz history.
+Armstrong’s powerful tone and expressive solo clearly show his lasting influence on the instrument.

-Baker’s soft and lyrical style made him one of the most recognizable trumpet voices in cool jazz.
+Baker’s soft and lyrical approach made him one of the most recognizable voices in cool jazz.

-Listening to these recordings is a great starting point for anyone who wants to explore the music of famous trumpet players and understand how different musicians shaped the sound of the trumpet over time.
+Listening to these recordings is a great starting point for anyone who wants to explore trumpet music and understand how different artists shaped its sound over time.

 What Makes Famous Trumpet Players Unique